 "Paster Todd visited our youth camp when I was twelve.
-He pulled me aside and said he had been watching me, said I was special, a future leader in the church.
+He pulled me aside and said he had been watching me, said I was special, a future church leader.
+He gave me little gifts, religious trinkets and the like.
 I was flattered.
 Eventually he introduced me to one of his righthand men, said this man would teach me about Christian leadership.
 One thing led to another and the next thing I knew several men were having their way with me.
-I kept asking myself why me?
-Was it my fault?"
+I kept asking myself--why me?
+Was this my fault?"

 "I keep telling myself that.
 But it doesn't help.
 They were respected members of the church."

-"Are you aware that these men are still in power, still members of the church?"
+"Are you aware that Blankenship and Lykes are still in power, still leaders in Pastor Todd's church?"

 "Yes.
 And still abusing girls," Tilly added.

-"No, but he made it possible, and kept telling me if made accusations no one, not even my parents, would believe me.
+"No, but he made it possible and kept telling me that if I made accusations no one, not even my parents, would believe me.
 I would burn in Hell.
 I believed him.
 Why was I was so stupid?
-I should have exposed them."
+I should have exposed them all."

 "You were a child.
-The were adults.
-You could expose them now.
-You could."
+They were adults.
+But if you want you could expose them now.
+You have the power do that."

 "They raped me 17 years ago.
-The police can't do any thing.
-The people at the church will call me a drunk, a mental case, and they would be right.
-They will be against me, call me a liar.
-Anyway, who would I tell?"
+The police can't do a thing, it's too late.
+The people at the church will call me a drunk and a mental case, and they would be right.
+The entire church will be against me.
+Anyway, who would I report this to?"